EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 ### taxonomy database

 Several programs may require the NCBI taxonomy database in order to carry out taxonomic assignment.
-This is typically contained in a `new_taxdump` directory that is fetched directly from the NCBI using the commands:
+This is typically contained in a `new_taxdump` directory that is fetched directly from the NCBI.

+`mkdir resources/databases/new_taxdump`

+`cd resources/databases/new_taxdump`

 `wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.zip`